Andre-Matias/crm_integration-1/yml_config/readme.md

 Save the output as .Rdata as indicated in the template, so that you can import it later when needed.

 IMPORTANT: Save it only in your local machine outside of vertical-bi repo.
-Do not pull it to github!
+Do not push it to github!

 To import personal credentials into you R environment you'll just need to load it: